Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/cmk.md

 This can support importing KEKs from an [onsite HSM](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/hsm-protected-keys-byok) that ensures the import never leaves a HSM boundary, while allowing customers to have secure external backups of the key.

-As Managed HSMs use a similar API to KeyVault, any changes needed to  use a Managed HSM would be minimal.
+As Managed HSMs use a similar API to Key Vault, any changes needed to  use a Managed HSM would be minimal.

 For lower security requirements, software backed encryption keys can also be used for CMK, for reduced cost, and easier, but less secure backup.